 A fellow internee, Stephen Metcalfe, later wrote of Liddell: “He gave me two things.
 One was his worn out running shoes, but the best thing he gave me was his baton of forgiveness.
 He taught me to love my enemies, the Japanese, and to pray for them.”

 Eric Liddell died on 21 February 1945, five months before liberation.
-He died from an inoperable brain tumour – though overwork and malnutrition undoubtedly hastened his death.
-It was revealed after the war that Liddell had turned down an opportunity to leave the camp (as part of a prisoner exchange program), preferring instead to give his place to a pregnant women.
+He died from his inoperable brain tumour – through overwork and malnutrition undoubtedly hastened his death.
+It was revealed after the war that Liddell had turned down an opportunity to leave the camp (as part of a prisoner exchange program), preferring instead to give his place to a pregnant woman.
 His death left a profound vacuum within the camp – such was the strength of his personality and character.

 In 2002, a poll voted Eric Liddell as the most popular Scottish sports figure of all time.
 (1)